microsoft/lisa/docs/troubleshooting.md

 ### Cannot find package after run `poetry install`

 Poetry is case sensitive.
 When in windows, make sure the case of path is consistent every time.

+### Error: Poetry could not find a pyproject.toml file

+Poetry provides different packages according to the folder, and depends on the `pyproject.toml` file in the current folder.
+Make sure to run `poetry` in the root folder of LISA.

 ### Poetry related questions